List of airports in Israel

-This is a list of airports in Israel, Jerusalem and the Golan Heights sorted by types of airport.
+This is a list of airports in Israel.

 Airports

 International airports

-Currently there are three international airports operational in Israel, all managed by the Israel Airports Authority.
+Currently there are three international airports operational in Israel, managed by the Israel Airports Authority.
 Ben Gurion Airport serves as the main entrance and exit airport in and out of Israel.
-Ramon Airport being the second largest airport serves as the primary diversion airport for Ben Gurion Airport, while Haifa Airport also has a military base alongside its civilian terminal.
+Ramon Airport being the second largest airport serves as the primary diversion airport for Ben Gurion Airport.
+Another, smaller, international airport is Haifa Airport, which also has a military base alongside its civilian terminal.

 Unscheduled domestic airports

-There are two other airports managed by the Israel Airports Authority, but have no scheduled flights.
+Two other airports are managed by the Israel Airports Authority, and have no scheduled flights.

 Private airstrips

 There are about 14 other airstrips across Israel and the Golan Heights, which are mostly used privately or for flight trainings.

 Military airbases

 All military airbases are owned by the Israeli Air Force.

 Spaceport

-Israel's only spaceport, also has a military airbase alongside the spaceport.
+Israel's only spaceport is part of a military airbase.
 Traffic is restricted by the Israeli Air Force.
 It is also managed partially by the Israel Space Agency.